-Individuals with complaints regarding the appropriateness of programs or services provided for TAG students should complete the TAG Standards Complaint form available through the school office.
+Individuals with complaints regarding the appropriateness of programs or services should review the Public Complaint Procedure and complete the Complaint Form available through the school office and on the district website.
 All complaints will be reported to the superintendent who will arrange for a review committee to meet to review all pertinent information.